GrinonBarrett/Taksidos/Core Rules/Creatures/Eztaorai {WiP}.md

-### Eptaorai
+### Eztaorai
 These four winged monsters appear to have a frame like a pteransaur.
 They possess seven slender tails which each bear a small plume of colorful feathers to adorn their otherwise drap coloration.
 They are opptunist predators that aren't above scavenging a corpse from another's hunt.
-They are rarely seen in groups larger than 5.
+They are rarely seen in groups larger than 5 but are equally likely to be solitary hunters.
+The plural is Eptaoroi.
 Their collective noun is a Spry.

-**Creature Type**: Shishpara are Avian.
+**Creature Type**: Eztaoroi are Avian.

-**Size**: Shishpara tend to be between 11'5" to 14'9" in length, and frequently stand between 4'1" to 5'9" meters.
-They have a wing span 15% greater than their length.
-The average male will weigh only 130 pounds, while the average female will weigh about 165 pounds.
+**Size**: Eztaoroi tend to be between 7' to 8' in length, not including an additional yard for their tails.
+Their wingspan is 20-22.5 feet.
 They are medium creatures.

-**Hitpoints**: A shishpara has 2 hitpoints.
+**Hitpoints**: An eztaorai has a single hitpoint.

 **Attributes**:
-[Body] 12 (+4)
+[Body] 9 (+3)
 [Fort] 9 (+3)
-[Rflx] 12 (+4)
+[Rflx] 13 (+4)
 [Will] 9 (+3)
-[Inte] 9 (+3)
+[Inte] 11 (+3)
 [Prcp] 16 (+5)
 [Empy] 7 (+2)

-**Languages**: Shishpara don't speak.
+**Languages**: Extaoroi don't speak, but can perform trilled calls to communicate in the most basic manner to others.

 **Table**: *Creature's Reaction*
 | Result | **Emotion and Intensity** | Notes        |